 N-BK7 lens kits are also available.
 Please click here for information.

-These high-performance multilayer AR coatings have an average reflectance of less than 0.5% (per surface) across the specified wavelength ranges.
-These coatings provide good performance for angles of incidence (AOI) between 0° and 30° (0.5 NA).
-For optics intended to be used at large incident angles, consider using a custom coating optimized at a 45° angle of incidence; this custom coating is effective from 25° to 52°.
+These high-performance multilayer AR coatings have an average reflectance of less than 0.5% (per surface) across the specified wavelength ranges (except for the -AB and -D coatings, which provide <1.0% average reflectance) and provide good performance for angles of incidence (AOI) between 0° and 30° (0.5 NA).
 The plot shown below indicates the performance of the standard coatings in this family as a function of wavelength.
-Broadband coatings have a typical absorption of 0.25%, which is not shown in the reflectivity plots.
+Broadband coatings have a typical absorption of 0.25%, which is not shown in the reflectance plots.

 Click to Enlarge